MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authentication-entra-id.md

 ## Scenario

-1. The client Java Spring MVC web app leverages the Microsoft Entra ID Spring Boot Starter client library for Java to sign-in a user and obtain an ID Token from **Microsoft Entra ID**.
+1. The client Java Spring MVC web app uses the Microsoft Entra ID Spring Boot Starter client library for Java to sign-in a user and obtain an ID Token from **Microsoft Entra ID**.
 2. The **ID Token** proves that the user has successfully authenticated with **Microsoft Entra ID** and allows the user to access protected routes.

 [!INCLUDE [prerequisites-spring-boot.md](includes/prerequisites-spring-boot.md)]